Fall Festivals and Events Guide 2019

 PART 1: ONGOING, LARGER FALL FESTIVALS AND CORN MAZES (with many activities)

-These places are good for when you want to get the most “bang for your buck” because of the multitude of activities they offer; places where you could spend several hours (if not the whole day!).
+These places are good for when you want to get the most “bang for your buck” because of the multitude of activities they offer; places where you could spend several hours (if not the whole day!); some places are open all year round.
 All have pumpkin patches.
 Detailed descriptions for these are at the end of this page.

-- weekends through 9/25 – Great Country Farms Apple Gala and Cider Festival, 9 am-6 pm daily
+- weekends in September– Great Country Farms Apple Gala and Cider Festival, 9 am-6 pm daily

 Scroll through (below) this Fall Guide for detailed descriptions of all these places at the end!

-These are good if you’re looking to avoid crowds, have very young children, or need a quick “get in and out” venue.
-They are basically farms and garden centers that have a few activities young children will enjoy, for free or a nominal admission fee.
+These are good if you’re looking to avoid crowds, have very young kids, or want to get in and out quickly.
+These farms and garden centers have a few activities young children will enjoy, for free or a nominal admission fee.

 - Nalls Produce in Springfield: pumpkin patch and a hay fort with tunnels for kids to explore; free.